Ben-Boyte/Readme-Generator/README.md

 ## License

-  _This application has the Boost Software License 1.0._
+  _This application has the Apache License 2.0._

-  For more information please view this [link](https://choosealicense.com/licenses/bsl-1.0/).
+  For more information please view this [link](https://choosealicense.com/licenses/apache-2.0/).